zeekus/textfiles/howto_add_a_newdisk_to_lvm.md

+Topic: How to add a new disk to LVM.

-# identify disks on system
+## identify disks on system

 ```
 [root@myhost ~]# lsscsi